barbazul/1kfa/mod_guide_gm.md

 motivations.

-If the players at the table are not yet inventing their own motivations for their characters, Risk Driver cards can be created again.
+If the players at the table are not yet inventing their own motivations for their characters, Risk Driver cards can be assigned again.

 When the transition from downtime to adventure happens, choose risk drivers using the procedure [described above](#choosing_risk_drivers).